rahul-tar/technical-documentation/technical-documentation.md

 <p> <b style="word-space:2em">&nbsp;&nbsp;&nbsp;</b> Agent 1 (A1): I can give you 2 eggs for 4 dollars. [**OK**]

 In this case, H has not addressed any agent specifically, and the system receives messages from A1 and A2 at essentially the same time.
 A1 and A2 are both entitled to respond, but two agents can’t both speak at simultaneously.
 The system selects the first message to go first -- in this case, A2.
 A1 can then take advantage of A2’s offer, and submit a new bid, as it does in this example.

+**Example #6:**

+<p> Human (H): I would like to buy 2 eggs.
+<p> <b style="word-space:2em">&nbsp;&nbsp;&nbsp;</b> Agent 1 (A1): I can give you a good price on 2 eggs, but first I think you might like to hear a few verses of Jabberwocky by Lewis Carroll, which is my favorite poem: “’Twas brillig, and the slithy toves Did gyre and gimble in the wabe: All mimsy were the borogoves And the mome raths outgrabe.
+‘Beware the Jabberwock, my son!
+The jaws that bite, the claws that catch!
+Beware the Jubjub bird, and shun The frumious Bandersnatch!”
+He took his vorpal sword in hand; Long time the manxome foe he sought— So rested he by the Tumtum tree And stood awhile in thought.
+And, as in uffish thought he stood The Jabberwock, with eyes of flame, Came whiffling…” Oh wait, where was I?
+Oh yes -- I can give you 2 eggs for 4.50 dollars.

+Agent A1’s message would be blocked according to rule R4, as it exceeds the 100-word limit.

 While we do not require that developers build these rules into their agents, we strongly advise developers to design agents with an awareness of these rules so as to avoid unanticipated message rejections during the competition.